Township-of-Clearmount/Municipal-Council/LEGISinfo/By-laws/B-2 Clearmount Definitions By-law.md

 # B-2 Clearmount Definitions By-law

-**A By-law to Define the Jurisdiction of the Township Of Clearmount**
+**A By-law to Define the Jurisdiction of the Township of Clearmount**

 *As amended, on the floor*

 *Adopted 2 December 2024*

-*Last revised 2 December 2024*
+*Last revised 3 December 2024*

 ---